How to Keep Your Grocery Budget Under Control by Following These Simple Tips

 By setting simple ground rules and expectations, you can ensure that you and your family members are on the same page, whether they like it or not.
 And trust me, if they are used to grabbing whatever whenever, they won’t like it.
 But they’ll adjust to the fact that they have to ask before they eat and will learn to be happy with 2-3 cookies, as opposed to half a pack.

 Make it a rule that they need to ask prior to grabbing stuff.
 Yes, the food you have is for all to enjoy, but your kitchen should never be treated like an all-you-can-eat buffet.
-This is especially important in regards of snacks, juice, etc. We all get hungry between meals but that doesn’t mean we can eat what we want and as much as we want, whenever we want.
+This is especially important in regards to snacks, juice, etc. We all get hungry between meals but that doesn’t mean we can eat what we want and as much as we want, whenever we want.

 You may need to reorganize some shelves/cupboards to make this work.
 If you have little ones, for whom it’ll take a bit longer to explain and understand the rules, then make sure that all those snacks, juices, sweets he or she loves, cannot be easily reached.
 That way, they’ll be forced to ask for them and you’ll be able to control the consumption.